dmlc/xgboost/doc/tutorials/external_memory.rst

 .. note::

    When externel memory is used, the CPU training performance is IO bounded.
-Meaning, the training speed almost exclusively determined by the disk IO speed.
+Meaning, the training speed is almost exclusively determined by the disk IO speed.
 For GPU, please read on and see the gradient-based sampling with external memory.
 During benchmark, we used a NVME connected to a PCIE slot, the performance is "usable" with ``hist`` on CPU.

 *************
 Data Iterator